How Many Miles Will a Subaru Legacy Last?

-Subaru Legacy vs. other Subaru models
+The Subaru Legacy versus other Subaru models

 Subaru is famous for designing vehicles with a longer lifespan than most car manufacturers.
 Most Subaru vehicles last between 150,000 and 200,000 miles.
 For comparison, higher-end vehicles last for about 200,000–300,000 miles.
 However, some careful drivers claim to have driven their Subaru cars past 300,000 miles.

 According to Motor Trend, the Subaru Impreza, the smaller sibling of the Legacy, has a 105.1-inch wheelbase compared to the Legacy’s 108.3-inch measurement.
 Additionally, the Subaru Legacy is 2.4 inches wider than the Impreza and longer than the Impreza sedan by 8.5 inches and the Impreza hatchback by 15 inches.

 The Subaru Legacy is dominant in size and power and tends to last longer than the Impreza.
 According to Engine Patrol, the Subaru Impreza lasts between 200,000 and 250,000 miles with a lifespan of 13–17 years.